AdobeDocs/audience-manager.en/help/using/overview/aam-overview.md

 ## History {#section_542F9A34087D468D95C4D6306E200550}

 Since 2008, Audience Manager (formerly, [!UICONTROL Demdex]) has been a pioneer in the on-line audience management market.
 Audience Manager services power dynamic, multi-channel online data strategies.
 Our platform and services are used by an array of diverse industries from automobiles (AutoTrader), to airlines (American Airlines), and financial services companies (American Express).
-Audience Management uses enterprise-level technology to provide the scale, reliability, analytics, and performance to help your business succeed online.
-Audience Management integrates with the Adobe Experience Cloud to help you centralize, manage, and take action on your data assets across a growing number of digitally addressable channels.
+Audience Manager uses enterprise-level technology to provide the scale, reliability, analytics, and performance to help your business succeed online.
+Audience Manager integrates with the Adobe Experience Cloud to help you centralize, manage, and take action on your data assets across a growing number of digitally addressable channels.

 ## Audience Manager and its Data Management Platform (DMP) {#section_90ECDA6AFF8E473DB933FE2117EAF3AB}